 Some of the things we may be able to help with:

 Guilt / Shame

-We aim to provide a safe place for those with a wide range of challenges whether relational, personal, or spiritual…we know you can find hope and healing through the redemptive compassion of Jesus, His Word, and His Church.
+The Counseling Ministry at Bethel Church provides a safe place for those with a wide range of challenges – relational, personal, and spiritual.
+No matter what your circumstance is, you can find hope and healing through the redemptive compassion of Jesus, His Word, and His Church.

 - Schedule you with a trained counselor (maximum of 12 sessions);

 - Schedule you to see a Bethel Pastor;